davidalind/arduino-esp-fan-controler/README.md

 ## General
 ESP8266 fan controler with WiFi Access Point.

-Control interface is webpage with current PRM and duty cycle.
+Control interface is webpage with current RPM and duty cycle.
 New duty cycle can be set through the webpage.

-PRM and duty cycle are pushed from fan controler unsing websocket.
+RPM and duty cycle are pushed from fan controler using websocket.

 ## Connecting to UI
 Default SSID: fan_controler

-Default PASSWORD: 12341234
+Default password: 12341234

 The IP of the control interface is: 192.168.4.1